 - The largest producer of gold in the world is located in Australia.

 - Australia also has parts that are covered in snow.
-The snow-covered areas are larger than Switzerland.
+The snow-covered areas are larger than in Switzerland.

 - Leading industries are agriculture, mining, manufacturing, construction, healthcare, and social assistance.